svelte-librarian/sv-use/packages/website/src/lib/docs/core/browser/get-permission/index.md

----
-slug: 'get-permission'
-title: 'getPermission'
+# getPermission

-description: 'Retrieves the status of a given permission.'
+Retrieves the status of a given permission.
-category: 'browser'
----

 ## Usage